 How much does it cost?

-The 2020 costs and schedule will be on the Attend page.
+The 2023 costs and schedule are on the Attend page.

 How can my organization become a Sponsor?

 First of all, thank you for asking!
 Linux Plumbers Conference sponsorship is managed by the Linux Foundation.
-You can find details in the 2020 brochure.
+You can find details in the 2023 Sponsorship Brochure.
 Great benefits come with sponsorship.
 Please check it out.